astrazeneca-cgr-publications/JARVIS/modules/CONTINUE.md

 	- Also test n-repeated in CV train_nn_model.py [DONE]
 • Add aggr. (avg.) metrics for sensitivity, precision, etc. in "variant_classification/run_variant_classification.py" [DONE]
 - Combine metrics from the two modules and plot them.
 [DONE]
+- Fix tidyverse installation: make_ggridges_plot.py uses gather() that requires this dependency - see if I can use some other function to discard this dependency [DONE]